Skip to content

 You will be prompted to set the SRK password, it is a password to access TPM’s nonvolatile storage where the AEM secrets will be sealed.
 If you failed to clear the TPM, you will be shown a message like this:

 Now all that's left is proper installation of AEM.
 There are different options, refer to anti-evil-maid-install -h for examples.
 In the simplest case, AEM is installed on boot partition (not disk, i.e. sda1 instead of sda etc.) of Qubes OS.
-This can be done with a simple command:
+Run this command to find out where your boot partition is installed:

 sudo anti-evil-maid-install /dev/sda1

 After that, reboot the platform.
-On first boot you will be asked for SRK password, followed by another question for disk encryption password, after which a screen mentioning absent secret file will be shown:
+On first boot you will be asked for the SRK password, followed by another question for disk encryption password, after which a screen mentioning absent secret file will be shown:

 This is expected on the first boot after installation or an update to one or more of measured components (GRUB, Xen, dom0 kernel and initramfs).
+After rebooting for the second time, the Anti Evil Maid should be up and running.